-Cognition is a combination of skills that include attention, learning, memory, language, visuospatial skills, and executive function, such as decisionmaking, goal setting, planning, and judgment.
-Decline in cognition ranges from severe dementia, such as Alzheimer's disease, to mild cognitive impairment and age-related cognitive decline.
+Cognition is a combination of skills that include attention, learning, memory, language, and visuospatial skills and executive function, such as decision making, goal setting, planning, and judgment.
+Decline in cognition ranges from severe dementia, such as Alzheimer disease, to mild cognitive impairment and age-related cognitive decline.
 Cognitive decline is multicausal, and mild cognitive impairment does not always progress to dementia.
-Neuropsychological testing for the above-mentioned skills over varying time periods has been the predominant method for the evaluation of cognitive change, but functional cognitive decline is only moderately associated with pathologic changes typical of Alzheimer's disease.
+Moreover, functional cognitive decline is only moderately associated with pathologic changes typical of Alzheimer disease.
 The idea of cognitive reserve (the mind's resilience to neuropathologic damage of the brain) explains variances in ability to cope physiologically and mentally with existing pathology.
 Despite the hopeful insights provided by this concept, these issues complicate attempts to design robust studies to determine factors that might prevent cognitive decline.